Co-Op Pick up Groups

 Benefits of picking up the group’s shares are the chance to pick-your-own (PYO) blackberries and cut your own bouquet of flowers, or purchase some of the natural farm products we offer for sale but are unable to ship to co-op sites (due to food safety issues).
 These local products include beef and fresh caught/flash-frozen salmon.
 (Members might want to bring a cooler to take frozen products home safely.)
 We also have many other products such as honey, fruit butters, apple sauces and additional produce for purchase.

 If it becomes challenging for the group to fill each pick-up date, members might opt to pool some funds and hire someone to pick up the group’s shares at the farm that week.
 Sometimes it is necessary to get creative and think “outside the box.”

 How many times will I be asked to pick up at the farm as a member of a co-op site?

 The number of pickups you will be asked to make at the farm depends on the size of the group.
 If your group has 11 members, each one will be asked to pick up the group’s shares at the farm and deliver them to your location twice during the 22-week CSA season.

 If your group has 15 members, most members will only have to pick up at the farm once.
 Some members will make the trip twice.
 All share members are expected to make at least one trip per season.
 It is up to the group to decide who might come once and who might do the group pick-up twice.

-Please note that whoever is picking up the group’s shares and delivering them to the pick-up site will also need to stop first at the host site to load and transport the previous week’s empty share boxes, bags, and empty coolers back to the farm.
-Please be sure you have access to a vehicle that can hold the number of shares being picked up that week!
+Please note that whoever is picking up the group’s shares and delivering them to the pick-up site will need to have access to a vehicle that can hold the number of shares being picked up that week!

 May I volunteer to help at the farm?